 The telecommunications business is governed by two main acts, namely the Frequency Act and the Telecommunications Act.

 b.
-Legal implications concerning the amendments to the Concession Agreement and uncertainties on the issuance of the 2.1 GHz licence
+Legal implications concerning the amendments to the Concession Agreement

 Under the Act on Private Sector Participation in State Undertaking B.E.
 2535 (1992) (the “Private Participation Act”), a governmental agency wishing to engage a private entity to join or undertake a government project with a capital investment of THB 1,000 million or more must comply with the process set out in the Private Participation Act which includes explicit process on contract amendment between the relevant governmental agency and the private entity participating or engaging in the government project.